joelprz/credit-card-input-jprz/README.md

 Error messages are commonly red.
 Given the green/aqua theme I'm concerned errors may not be visually prominent for red/green colorblind audiences.

-Some of the fine print in the PDF is illegible at the provided resolution.
-Will need to confirm copy.

-Assignment documentation mentions "(this is a mock API endpoint, documentation here)" but text is not linked.

 ## Technologies used

 I created my project using React, Typescript, Tailwind, and Vite.
 These decisions